android-sms-gateway/docs-web/docs/integration/webhooks.md

 - You have [SMS Gateway for Android](https://github.com/capcom6/android-sms-gateway/releases/latest) installed on your device in any mode: Local, Cloud or Private.
 - You have a server with a valid SSL certificate to securely receive HTTPS requests, which should be accessible from the internet.
-- Your device has an internet connection to send and receive data.
+- Your device has access to your server.

 ## Step-by-Step Integration